nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/05_metrics_age_gender.md

 Except for prescribing of DAMN medicines, prescribing was higher among care home patients than non-care home patients across all age groups.

-Male and female care home patients in each age band had broadly similar prescribing metric values.
+Male and female care home patients in a given age band had broadly similar prescribing metric values.
 The same was true for non-care home patients.